Alignment-Aware Decoding: Appendix

-In this section, we present an extension of our main results table with two aligned models, trained and evaluated under the same procedure as in the main results.
-One model is trained from LLaMA3.2-1B-SFT \citep{llama_3B}, and the other from LLaMA3.2-3B-SFT \citep{llama_3B}.
-The key difference compared to the main results is that, instead of using a LoRA adapter, we perform full fine-tuning of the aligned models.
-The results are shown in \cref{tab:results_aad_full}, and similar conclusions can be drawn about the effectiveness of AAD.
+\paragraph{Fully fine-tuned results.} In \cref{tab:results_aad_full}, we present an extension of our main results table with two aligned models, trained and evaluated under the same procedure as in \cref{tab:results_aad_lora}, with the exception that we perform full fine-tuning instead of using LoRA adapters.
+The results yield similar conclusions about the effectiveness of AAD.
+One model is trained from a 1B Llama SFT model and the other from a 3B Llama SFT model~\citep{llama32}.
+The gap between AAD and the baselines is narrower than in the LoRA setting.
+This is expected because full fine-tuning lets the DPO model absorb more of the preference signal into its parameters, leaving less residual alignment signal for AAD to exploit at inference.
+This matches the theoretical framing in \cref{sec:background}, where AAD's gain grows when the SFT prior biases the aligned policy away from the reward-optimal output.